-Susan MacDermott, Doctoral Capstone Coordinator for the University of St. Augustine in San Marcos stated that capstone experiences vary in the amount of time that the students are there as well as their focus such as program development, research, administrative etc. The majority of St Augustine students are not in the same place at one time and most students have a mixture.
+Susan MacDermott, Doctoral Capstone Coordinator for the University of St. Augustine in San Marcos stated that capstone experiences vary in the amount of time that the students are there as well as their focus such as program development, research, administrative etc. Most of their students are not in the same place at one time and most students have a mixture.
 Ms. MacDermott agreed that the determining the difference of clinical vs. non-clinical is problematic since many of their students are in emerging practice areas; it might be hard to ascertain what is clinical and what is not.
 Additionally, there is a definition of a sight supervisor and a mentor, each school could also interpret that differently.
 There are two roles that could be the same person but could also be two different people.
-Mentoring could be virtual or not at the same site.
-Both roles could be filled by an occupational therapist or another professional.
+Mentoring could be virtual or not the same site.
+Both roles could be filled by an occupational therapist or not an occupational therapist.